Pagure/pagure/doc/install_webhooks.rst

 Web-hooks are a notification system upon which a system makes a http POST request with some data upon doing an action.
-This allows notifying a system that an action has occured.
+This allows notifying a system that an action has occurred.

 If you want more information feel free to check out the corresponding page on wikipedia: `https://en.wikipedia.org/wiki/Webhook